rtoal/plang-glossary/README.md

 # The Programming Languages and Compilers Glossary

 ### Abstract Class
-A class that cannot have any instances.
+A class that cannot have any instances (as it is intended to be subclassed).

 ### Abstract Method
-A method of an abstract class that has no implementation.
+A method of an abstract class or interface that has no implementation.

 ### Abstract Syntax
-The representation of a program’s structure without tiny details like certain punctuation and preposition-like keywords
+A representation of a program’s structure without details such as certain punctuation and preposition-like keywords that serve only to impose a structure on linear program text.

 ### Activation Record
-See frame.
+See **frame**.

 ### Actor
 A concurrent process that communicates by sending and receiving messages.